microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 ![Comparison between a common Text2SQL approach and a Multi-Shot Text2SQL approach.](./images/Text2SQL%20Approaches.png "Multi Shot SQL Approaches")

+> [!NOTE]
+>
+> - Previous versions of this approach have now been moved to `previous_iterations/semantic_kernel`.
+These will not be updated or maintained.

 Our approach has evolved as the system has matured into an multi-agent approach that brings improved reasoning, speed and instruction following capabilities.
 With separation into agents, different agents can focus on one task only, and provide a better overall flow and response quality.

 Using Auto-Function calling capabilities, the LLM is able to retrieve from the plugin the full schema information for the views / tables that it considers useful for answering the question.
 Once retrieved, the full SQL query can then be generated.
 The schemas for multiple views / tables can be retrieved to allow the LLM to perform joins and other complex queries.